 At WHFoods, we include crimini mushrooms as one of our 38 profiled vegetables because these mushrooms are not only found in the produce section alongside of many vegetables, but because most people have become accustomed to thinking about mushrooms as vegetables and to incorporating them alongside of vegetables in recipes.
 Strictly speaking, however, mushrooms are not considered vegetables because they are not considered to be plants.
 Instead, they are members of their own special kingdom of living things called fungi.
 We took a less strict and practical approach on our website when we decided to include crimini mushrooms as a featured vegetable, and our crimini mushroom recommendations are based on this approach.

 Our WHFoods optimal intake level for vegetables is 10 total servings per day.
 Many different vegetable subgroup combinations can be used to reach this 10-serving total.
-Included are cruciferous vegetables, allium vegetables like garlic and onions, leguminous vegetables like green beans and green peas, and of course mushrooms, including crimini mmushrooms.
-In our 7-Day Menu, we include approximately one cup of crimini mushrooms for the week.
+Included are cruciferous vegetables, allium vegetables like garlic and onions, leguminous vegetables like green beans and green peas, and of course mushrooms, including crimini mushrooms.
+In our World's Healthiest Foods Meal Plan, we include approximately one cup of crimini mushrooms for the week.
 While we do not specify a minimum level of crimini mushrooms in our Vegetable Advisor (or anywhere on our website), we recommend inclusion of mushrooms in your total weekly vegetable servings based on their unique nutrient composition and equally unique health benefits.

 As the world's most widely enjoyed mushroom varieties, button mushrooms (including crimini) make what can only be described as an outstanding contribution to human nourishment and health.
 Highlighting the contribution of crimini are their antioxidant and anti-inflammatory benefits.